puppetlabs/ezbake/README.md

 #### Additional Uberjars

-Some projects might have a use case for automatically fetching an versioned jar from an external repository that needs to be placed into the package and be available after installation.
+Some projects might have a use case for automatically fetching a versioned jar from an external repository that needs to be placed into the package and be available after installation.